 Another OCD behavior that DiCaprio has been open about is that he must walk the hallways back and forth to make sure that no chewing gum has stuck to his shoes.
 His OCD ways have not escaped those around him, either.
 On-set, his make-up artists gossip about his repetitive behaviors that include touching brushes and frequently doing strange compulsive rituals.

-Getting yourself treated for depression and OCD can improve your life.
+Getting yourself treated for depression and OCD to improve your life.
 Click the button below to book your appointment.

 9. Lena Dunham